VinGarcia/ksql/README.md

 - Improve error messages
 - Add tests for tables using composite keys
 - Add support for serializing structs as other formats such as YAML
+- Update structs.FillStructWith to work with `json` tagged attributes

 ### Optimizations Oportunities